Facts About Cooper Union

 The School of Art offers a Bachelor of Fine Arts degree completed in four years.
 The program is committed to an integrated curriculum that encompasses the fundamental disciplines and resources of the visual arts including painting, sculpture, drawing, audiovisual, graphic design, photography, and printmaking.
 The students in the program benefit from working alongside renowned faculty and utilizing New York City’s extraordinary pool of practicing professionals in fine art and graphic design.

-The Albert Nerken School of Engineering offers Bachelor of Engineering degrees in chemical, civil, electrical, and mechanical engineering, a Bachelor of Science degree in general engineering, and a Master of Engineering degree.
+The Albert Nerken School of Engineering offers Bachelor of Engineering degrees in chemical, civil, electrical, and mechanical engineering, a Bachelor of Science degree in computer science, and a Master of Engineering degree.
 The program prepares students for leadership and entrepreneurial roles in a world that faces complex political, social, and environmental challenges.
 At the graduate level, the school encourages interdisciplinary studies in additional areas including computer systems, robotics, biomedical, and environmental engineering issues, as well as material science.

 The Faculty of Humanities and Social Sciences provides the academic integration connecting our three schools.
 During their first two years, students are required to take a core curriculum in the humanities and social sciences.
 Students in the School of Art take an additional three-semester sequence in art history.
 During the third and fourth years, students have considerable latitude to explore the humanities and social sciences through elective courses.
 The Faculty of Humanities and Social Sciences also oversees the Center for Writing which works with our students to offer feedback, support, and instruction in all areas of written and spoken communication.